ChrstphrHll/npc_gen/students/Evylen Nese.md

 ---
 ### Description
 - 1st year Gnome Rouge in Treskal
-- curly platinum hair that's parted to the right, Hazel eyes, and Dark Brown skin
+- short straight black hair that's put up, Hazel eyes, and Dark Brown skin
 - Is Effeminate and Dominating, and has Perseverance as their ideal

 ### Organizations